razetime/razetime.github.io/blog1/_posts/2018-05-16-eyes-of-the-dragon.md

 title: BOOK REVIEW - The Eyes of the Dragon
 layout: default
 category: blog1
-summary: A review of the book "The Eyes Of The Dragon" by Stephen King
 type: book review
 ---

 "The Eyes of the Dragon" is a story set in medieval times about magic and royal blood.

 **SPOILERS AHEAD**